huggingface/transformers/examples/README.md

 [...]
 ```

-Most example scripts should have the first two and some have the third command line arguments.
+Most example scripts should have the first two command line arguments and some have the third one if it makes sense.
 You can quickly check if a given example supports any of these by passing a `-h` option, e.g.:
 ```
 examples/token-classification/run_ner.py -h
 ```